sumnerevans/sumnerevans.com/content/new-england-trip/quebec-city-quebec-canada.md

 #### History of the Citadel

-The Quebec Citadelle (that’s how they spell it in French) has gone through many evolutions.
+The Quebec Citadelle (that's how they spell it in French) has gone through many evolutions.
 The oldest buildings still standing are a couple powder magazines.
 All of the other buildings were either added later or destroyed.